 Vegan Oven Fried Parmesan Zucchini Crisps

-- 3 tbsp 45 g ground sea salt
+- 3 tablespoon 45 g ground sea salt

 - 1 cup 126 g all-purpose flour